 My delight in our chosen destination was matched, if not exceeded, by Arty’s passion for racing along Anglesey’s many sandy beaches without summertime restrictions for dogs.
 He found great pleasure in sniffing the undergrowth of Newborough Forest and clambering across the dunes backing Traeth Llydan near Rhosneigr.
 But it wasn’t just natural wonders we had at our disposal – the fortified walls of Beaumaris Castle made a fascinating day out, and a boat trip out to Puffin Island was an adventure.

-Throw in some brilliant pubs and even a rather fancy restaurant and it’s safe to say we were both charmed by the region’s highlights.
+Throw in some brilliant dog-friendly pubs and even a rather dog-friendly fancy restaurant and it’s safe to say we were both charmed by the region’s highlights.

 Explore: Beaumaris Castle